 Short Bio

-Reiner Dizon-Paradis, PhD is a Postdoctoral Research Associate at the Florida Institute for National Security (FINS) at University of Florida (UF). working with Dr. Damon Woodard and Dr. Domenic Forte.
-He received his M.S. and Ph.D. degrees in Electrical and Computer Engineering at UF.
-He graduated summa cum laude with a B.S.E. in Computer Engineering at the University of Nevada, Las Vegas (UNLV).
-He is a member of the IEEE, ACM, TBP, and HKN.
-His research interests include machine learning applications in national security, hardware security and assurance, artificial intelligence of Things, and robotics.
+I recently worked as a Postdoctoral Research Associate at the Florida Institute for National Security (FINS) at University of Florida (UF).
+I received my M.S. and Ph.D. degrees in Electrical and Computer Engineering at UF.
+I graduated summa cum laude with B.S.E. in Computer Engineering at the University of Nevada, Las Vegas (UNLV).
+I am a member of the IEEE, ACM, TBP, and HKN.
+My research interests include machine learning applications in national security, hardware security and assurance, artificial intelligence of Things, and robotics.

 Researcher

-He currently works as a Postdoctoral Research Associate within UF FINS.
-There, he is researching on problems relating national security and hardware assurance.
-While he was PhD student, he worked as graduate research assistant with the Nanoscape Research Group under the supervision of Dr. Swarup Bhunia.
-His research work there involves modular and reconfigurable IoT sensor platform, IP countermeasures on structured ASIC technology and control software for a smart mask technology to prevent COVID-19 spread.
-He is a named inventor in a number of US patents and has published several peer-reviewed articles.
+My most recent role was Postdoctoral Research Associate within UF FINS.
+There, I was researching on problems relating national security and hardware assurance.
+While I was PhD student, I worked as graduate research assistant with the Nanoscape Research Group under the supervision of Dr. Swarup Bhunia.
+My research work there involves modular and reconfigurable IoT sensor platform, IP countermeasures on structured ASIC technology and control software for a smart mask technology to prevent COVID-19 spread.
+I am a named inventor in a number of US patents and has published several peer-reviewed articles.

 Activities/Hobbies

-Reiner is a member of the honor societies Tau Beta Pi (TBP), Eta Kappa Nu (HKN), and Phi Kappa Phi (PKP).
-He also serves as an advisor to the TBP Nevada Beta chapter at UNLV, where he previously served as president.
-Previously, he was the president and founding member of IoT Students Club at UF.
-Also, he was the social chair for the HKN Epsilon Sigma Chapter and industry outreach co-chair for the ECE Graduate Student Organization at UF.
+I am a member of the honor societies Tau Beta Pi (TBP), Eta Kappa Nu (HKN), and Phi Kappa Phi (PKP).
+I previously served as an advisor to the TBP Nevada Beta chapter at UNLV, where I also previously served president during my undergrad.
+I was the president and founding member of IoT Students Club at UF.
+Also, I was the social chair for the HKN Epsilon Sigma Chapter and industry outreach co-chair for the ECE Graduate Student Organization at UF.

-Personal Information: He is happily married to Olivia Dizon-Paradis.
-His favorite activities are cooking, watching football & basketball, and spending time with his wife.
+Personal Information: I am happily married to Dr. Olivia Dizon-Paradis.
+My favorite activities are cooking, watching football & basketball, and spending time with my wife.